The FixYourDocs Hub

 -

 Point the integration at a repo.
-Choose the target repo and the Issue body template.
-The template may reference these placeholders (single braces):
+Choose the target repo and write the Issue body template.
+The template can reuse these fields (in single braces):

-Publish the TXT record in your DNS, exactly as returned (name
+Publish the TXT record in your DNS, copying the name and value exactly as the settings screen shows them.

 That’s it.
 From then on, any report whose doc_url is on